-Imagine being able to travel the world while you sleep.
-You can try every food on the planet free of charge, try on expensive, designer clothes, hang out with celebrities or lost loved ones, and maybe even have an existential conversation with your dog.
+Imagine being able to control your dreams while you sleep.
+You can try every food on the planet, travel the world, hang out with celebrities or lost loved ones, and maybe even have an existential conversation with your dog.
 All of this is possible once you learn how to lucid dream.

-What is Lucid Dreaming?
+What Is Lucid Dreaming?

 There are two types of lucid dreams: